lskatz/SneakerNet/README.md

 ### Create a dedicated user

 There should be a special user that has permissions for sequencing runs.
-Ours is 'sequencingmaster'.
-All files made by sequencingmaster should have privileges for both group and user.
-In this way, if you want to give special privileges to other users for sequencing runs, you will add them to the sequencingmaster group.
+Ours is 'sequencermaster'.
+All files made by sequencermaster should have privileges for both group and user.
+In this way, if you want to give special privileges to other users for sequencing runs, you will add them to the sequencermaster group.

     $ useradd -m -s bash sequencermaster
     $ passwd sequencermaster